cnthiesen/quantum-innovation-challenge/index.md

 </div>

 - Five teams will be selected to present their work at the [European Quantum Technologies Conference 2025 (EQTC)](https://eqtc2025.ku.dk/) in Copenhagen.
-- Each of the top 5 teams will receive a voucher for access to the Gefion AI Supercomputer to test and validate their solutions.
+- After the announcement of the finalists at EQTC in November, the top 5 teams gain access to the GEFION Supercomputer to continue develop of their models.
+Submission deadline for the second phase is expected to be end of January 2026 with announcement of the final winner in Q1 2026
 - The winning solution will be announced in Spring 2026 during another leading European quantum event.
 - Networking and access to a global community of experts from the academic and industrial life science community.
 - Working on a relevant life science use case with feedback and mentoring from leading industry partners, investors, and experts.